nikanberko/Active-contour-skin-lesion-segmentation/README.md

 and training data generation.
 A modified VGG16 neural network predicts an initial contour (elipse parameters) for the active contours numeric algorithm.
 The application can be use to generate training data for other machine learning models.

-The projects use: VGG16, Tensorflow, OpenCV, numpy and Skimage
+The project uses VGG16, Tensorflow, OpenCV, numpy and Skimage libraries

-Slug size: 495 Mb
+# Slug size: 495 Mb

-Suitable for Heroku deployment with Tensorflow-CPU library.
+# Suitable for Heroku deployment with Tensorflow-CPU library.